Holiday park caravan mis-selling victims speak out as European Consumer Claims steps in to help

 “We were so far short of what we were sold.
 We lost, over a period of two years, in excess of £50,000, which has just crippled us.
 I'm still paying credit cards off now.
 We've lost that inheritance that our parents worked all their lives for.”

-Park operators Away Resorts, denied promises were made about rental returns.
+Park operator Away Resorts denied that any promises were made about rental returns.
 A spokesperson said the company was clear with caravan owners that "there are no guarantees" about subletting income.

-Andrew and Sue Dawson bought a static caravan at Parkdean Resorts' Skipsea Sands Resort for £62,400 in 2022, intending to have holidays in their retirement with their children and grandchildren.
+Andrew and Sue Dawson bought a static caravan at Parkdean Resorts’ Skipsea Sands Resort for £62,400 in 2022, planning retirement holidays with their children and grandchildren.

-The Leeds couple were delivered a hammer blow in February 2024 when Andrew was diagnosed with terminal cancer.
-They decided to sell their caravan as they got their affairs in order.
+In February 2024, Andrew was diagnosed with terminal cancer.
+The couple decided to sell the caravan as they got their affairs in order.

 The official Parkdean Resorts website states that “buying a holiday home isn't considered a financial investment, as holiday homes depreciate in value with age."

-However Andrew says that the salesperson had assured him that was not really the case and in fact the caravans, "pretty much hold their value".
+However, Andrew says a salesperson told him this was not really the case and that caravans "pretty much hold their value".

 Happier times.
 Andrew and Sue with grandchildren at Skipsea Sands

-In fact Parkdean's final offer to the Dawsons was £16,000, which devastated the beleaguered couple.
+Parkdean’s final offer to buy back the Dawsons’ caravan was £16,000, which they said left them devastated.

-The 59 year old reported "a complete lack of empathy, really, knowing my condition, knowing why were selling – that we didn't really have a lot of choice.
+The 59-year-old also reported "a complete lack of empathy, really, knowing my condition, knowing why were selling – that we didn't really have a lot of choice.
 We feel they let us down very badly."

 A Parkdean Resorts spokesperson said the company was "aware of and sympathetic to Andrew’s situation."